 You don't have to be an automotive visionary to realize that with a little fine-tuning or perhaps some more processing power, these technologies collectively could eventually lead to cars that drive themselves.
 That could cut down drastically on collisions.
 That sounds great, but are people ready to surrender control of their vehicle to a computer in exchange for greater safety?
 In many cultures, cars and trucks are still associated with the freedom of personal mobility and a sense of personal control.
 What is fairly certain, though, is that technologies like brake assist, made possible by quick-thinking electronics, will continue to make driving a much safer proposition.

-For more information on brake assist and other vehicle safety features, please see the links on the next page.
+For more information on brake assist and other vehicle safety features, please see the links below.